Lvt/swiftHashing/README.md

 # swiftHashing
 Experiments with Swift + Hashing

-I played around with the Swift Hashing algorithms
+@rtreffer and I played around with the Swift Hashing algorithms